Land tax record confers no title

 By executing a transfer deed, registering it in the registration office, and mutating it in the revenue records, the new owner gets the title of the property including all the rights relating to the property.

-Mutation entry is for revenue collection
+Mutation entry is meant for land tax collection

 The mutation entry in the revenue record is only for fiscal purposes.
 It does not confer any right, title or interest in favour of a person.
 The proper proof of ownership of an immovable property is the registered sale deed or an equivalent instrument having legal validity.